 If dot11RadioMeasurementActivated is true and if the Request element of the Probe Request includes the RCPI element ID, the STA shall include in the Probe Response an RCPI element containing the measured RCPI value of the received Probe Request frame.
 If no measurement result is available, the RCPI value shall be set to indicate that a measurement is not available.

+The responder of the Probe Request frame shall check ProbeResponse deadline interval in the Probe Request frame if dot11FILSActivated is true and the ProbeResponse deadline interval is present in the Probe Request frame.
+The responder of the Probe Request frame shall not transmit or retransmit the Probe Response frame if the time specified in the ProbeResponse deadline interval has been elapsed since it has received the Probe Request frame to prevent unnecessary transmission of the Probe Response frame.